-The crushed ore feeds the semi-autogenous (SAG) mill via the bucket elevator.
+The crushed ore feeds the semi-autogenous (SAG) mill via a conveyor.
 The SAG mill discharge is sent to the SAG mill classification screen.
 The screen oversize is recirculated to the SAG mill while the screen undersize feeds the rougher flotation cells.